 If you can't afford a commercial policy, some insurers are starting to offer rideshare endorsements on personal policies.
 Coverage levels vary, some policies offer protection only during Period 1 while others cover the entire rideshare experience.
 Prices vary depending on the insurer, your vehicle and your driving record but expect at least an 8 percent increase over your current premium.

+Currently, at least one insurance company is writing rideshare endorsements in every state.
 You can also view our ridesharing insurance by state and carrier chart for more details.

 If a rideshare policy is an option where you live, switching to one may be your best option.
 They are significantly less expensive than commercial policies and ensure that you are fully protected during all periods related to ridesharing.